-

 SHORT HISTORY

 Little information exists regarding what happened with the church between the burial of the martyrs and the Middle Ages.
-A document from 1135 shows that the church belonged to the Benedictine abbey of Saints Flora and Lucilla.
+A document from 1135 shows that the church belonged to the Benedictine monastery of Saints Flora and Lucilla.

-In 1663, it seems that, of the entire complex, only the church remained.
-Later, the church was also abandoned and reduced to a barn.
-This process of continuous decay up to the loss of the entire western part, that of the façade, and the near construction of numerous huts and buildings of little value, continued until 1970, when the space around the church was decongested.
+This process of continuous decay up to the loss of the entire western part, that of the facade, and the nearby construction of numerous huts and buildings of little value, continued until 1970, when the space around the church was freed.

 ARCHITECTURE